sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ./build.sh patch
 ```

-When it shows `Apply patch for you!`, we succeed doing this.
+When it shows `Apply patch for you!`, we succeed in doing this.

 ![m0sense_patch](./../../../zh/maixzero/sense/assets/start/m0sense_patch.jpg)